CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 Users and groups and devices are all members that falls in the AU Roles and admin are people that can manage the above user device and devices.
+IMP= whenever you add groups, you can manage the groups only not the members of the groups.